ExtendRealityLtd/VRTK/README.md

   here to use instead of the default flat cylinder for the pointer cursor.

-The Bezier Pointer object extends the `SteamVR_WorldPointer` abstract class and therefore emits the same events and payload.
+The Bezier Pointer object extends the `VRTK_WorldPointer` abstract class and therefore emits the same events and payload.

-An example of the `SteamVR_BezierPointer` script can be viewed in the scene `Examples/009_Controller_BezierPointer` which is used in conjunction with the Height Adjust Teleporter shows how it is possible to traverse different height objects using the curved
+An example of the `VRTK_BezierPointer` script can be viewed in the scene `Examples/009_Controller_BezierPointer` which is used in conjunction with the Height Adjust Teleporter shows how it is possible to traverse different height objects using the curved